JKesslerPhD/CATS-Model/README.md

 Data for each scenario must be input into the model using a `scenario_inputs.xlsx` workbook located in the scenario directory.

-> Note that the `scenario_inputs` file name may contain additional wildcard inputs so long as the naming structure is as follows: `scenario_inputs*.xlsx` Ensure that only one such file is contained in a given scenario directory.
+> Note that the `scenario_inputs` file name may contain additional wildcard inputs so long as the naming structure is as follows: `scenario_inputs*.xlsx`.
+Ensure that only one such file is contained in a given scenario directory.
 Example file name:  `scenario_inputs_BAUScenario.xlsx`

 To generate a new scenario template for a scenario named `testing`, run the following: